biomap-research/scFoundation/README.md

 | SCAD                        | single cell level drug sensitivity prediction                                                | SCAD folder          | GitHub (embeddings): SCAD/data/split_norm Figshare (raw exp.
 Data): data_SCAD_split_norm.zip                                             |

 ## Copyright Notice
+### Code License

 This source code repository is licensed under the Apache-2.0 License; provided, however, that notwithstanding the foregoing, any use or exploitation of any Model Weights is subject to the Model License.

+### Third-party Software License

+Use of the third-party software, libraries or code referred to in the Acknowledgements section may be governed by separate terms and conditions or license provisions.

+Your use of the third-party software, libraries or code is subject to any such terms and you should check that you can comply with any applicable restrictions or terms and conditions before use.

 ## Reference